-The proposed alterations and additions to the O'Keeffe Building could negatively affect the architectural and historic character of the building.
-The proposed design to envelop the north, west and south facades of the O'Keeffe Building will significantly impact the Addison Mizner designed structure.
-The proposal is particularly impactful to the south façade which fronts Royal Palm Way.
+With the previous design, there were concerns that the proposed alterations and additions to the O'Keeffe Building could negatively affect the architectural and historic character of the building.
+The previous design enveloped the north, west and south facades of the O'Keeffe Building, significantly impacting the Addison Mizner designed structure.
+The previous proposal was particularly impactful to the south façade which fronts Royal Palm Way.
 A visible gateway to the Town that will, as proposed, have more structure and less greenspace adjacent to Royal Palm Way.